 Please note all roles will be filled on a first come first served basis and we recommend you apply early to avoid disappointment.
 We often fill some roles well before the closing date for applications!

 You need to apply online through this website.
 There are two parts to the application – the first is an online form that asks for personal details as well as information about your education and work experience.
-The second part is the IBM CV template.
+The second part is the IBM Application template.

-The CV template is quite straightforward – it lists all the skills that we look for and asks you to give examples to demonstrate where you have used them.
+The IBM Application template is quite straightforward – it lists all the skills that we look for and asks you to give examples to demonstrate where you have used them.
 You can use examples from any aspect of your life - school, college, university, hobbies, charity work, work experience… demonstrating the skills we look for, is the best way to make us think ‘we must find out more about this person at an assessment centre’.

 If your application is successful through the initial screening phase then we will invite you to take an online computer aptitude test (CAT) - the IBM IPAT test.
 If you are successful at this stage, your application will be fully screened by one of our Early Professional Manager.

 The IBM IPAT test has been developed to test logical reasoning and the ability to process information quickly.
 All the instructions are included in the email that will be sent to you inviting you to take the test.